← All posts

 Improving Speech To Text With AI

-There are a few techniques to improving AI speech to text translation without relying on throwing more hardware at the problem (although that always helps).
+There are a few techniques for improving AI speech-to-text transcription without relying on throwing more hardware at the problem (although that always helps).

-Two benefits of using Whisper AI is that you don't have incur an ongoing charge for an AI subscription, and Whisper has several models of different size that can be used based on the hardware available.
+Two benefits of using Whisper AI are that you don't have to incur an ongoing charge for an AI subscription, and Whisper has several models of different size that can be used based on the hardware available.

 When looking at a speech-to-text solution, there are two major factors to consider.

-- Accuracy of the model being used.
-How good is the model at taking radio-quality audio and accurately transcibing the audio into text.
+• Accuracy of the model being used.
+How well does the model transcribe radio-quality audio into text?

-- Context.
-Radio tranmissions in a given area will include the names of towns, streets, businesses and other landmarks.
+• Context.
+Radio transmissions in a given area will include the names of towns, streets, businesses, and other landmarks.
 Also, first responders have their own jargon that adds context and nuance to the actual words.

 For accuracy, we have some control over the situation.
 We can run a bigger model, or use an external service.
 The limiting factor is often cost over capability, and the models get better every day.

 Context is a different story.
-Even the best models are training on generic data sets.
-A strict audio to text translation doesn't know what town you live it, what radio transmissions you are monitoring, and what shorthand your local responders use.
-Some context can be fed into Whisper when starting the translation.
-For example, "this is a first responder radio transmission" that improves things somewhat.
+Even the best models are trained on generic data sets.
+A strict audio-to-text transcription doesn't know what town you live in, what radio transmissions you are monitoring, and what shorthand your local responders use.
+Some context can be fed into Whisper when starting the transcription.
+For example, telling it "this is a first responder radio transmission" improves things somewhat.

-A technique to gain additional accuracy is to run the translated text through a text-based LLM like ChatGPT or Claude and have it correct the text using contextual clues like geography and domain.
-For example, "this is a police transmission from Anytown, USA" or "the Anytown fire department has four vehicles named Car 1, Truck 3, Engine 2 and Medic 1".
+A technique to gain additional accuracy is to run the transcribed text through a text-based LLM like ChatGPT or Claude and have it correct the text using contextual clues like geography and domain.
+For example, "this is a police transmission from Anytown, USA" or "the Anytown fire department has four vehicles named Car 1, Truck 3, Engine 2, and Medic 1".

 Here is an example using real data from NeoSCAN: